boronine/h2tunnel/README.md

-  --key <path>                 Path to private key file (.key) --tunnel-host <host>         Host for the tunnel server --tunnel-port <port>         Port for the tunnel server --origin-host <port>         Host for the local TCP server (default: localhost) --origin-port <port>         Port for the local TCP server
+  --key <path>                 Path to private key file (.key) --tunnel-host <host>         Host for the tunnel server --tunnel-port <port>         Port for the tunnel server --origin-host <host>         Host for the local TCP server (default: localhost) --origin-port <port>         Port for the local TCP server

 server options: